-If the most common question that we receive at our office regarding spousal maintenance and contractual alimony is regarding how long a spouse can receive this type of support after a divorce, the second most common question is how much money the person can get.
-There is a cap on court-ordered special maintenance in Texas that is set up in the Texas family code.
+If the most common question that we receive at our office regarding spousal maintenance and contractual alimony is how long a spouse can receive this type of support after a divorce, the second most common question is how much money the person can get.
+There is a cap on court-ordered special maintenance in Texas set up in the Texas family code.
 The amount of special maintenance that a judge may order you to pay your spouse involuntarily cannot be more than 20% of your average monthly gross income or $5000, whichever is less.

 Are there caps on how long spousal maintenance can be paid based on the length of your marriage?